Jerome B. Wheeler: Leadville

-He was president of the Rock Hill Consolidated Gold and Silver Mining Company.
+Wheeler was president of the Rock Hill Consolidated Gold and Silver Mining Company.

 Manitou Springs

 Wheeler moved to Manitou Springs, Colorado, in an effort to improve his wife's health.
 She had a severe case of bronchitis.
 Wheeler built the Wheeler Bank in 1888, the town's first financial institution, and the Manitou Mineral Water Company, which bottled and shipped mineral water across the country, including New York's Waldorf Astoria Hotel.

 In 1893, Wheeler built the Windemere estate in Manitou Springs, which included a conservatory, coach house, billiard rooms and bowling alley.
 He invested in the Manitou and Pike's Peak Railway, a cog railway that transported passengers to the top of Pikes Peak.